 Preston is a historic city in northwest England, with a past that dates back to Roman times.
 Over the centuries, it has grown into a lively hub for students, thanks to its strong academic presence and welcoming atmosphere.
 The city played a key role in the Industrial Revolution and has since evolved into a modern place with a mix of history, culture, and entertainment.
 Students can go to the Harris Museum to see art and history.
-The Safety Index in Preston is 53, meaning the city is generally safe for students and its citizens.
+The safety index in Preston is 53, meaning the city is generally safe for students and its citizens.
 The crime rate is about 70 crimes per 1,000 residents.
 Preston has a student population of around 23,000.
 The employment rate is 77%, offering students good part-time work opportunities.
 Popular neighbourhoods in Preston include Crumpsall and Prescot, both offering great amenities and a lively atmosphere.

 IQ Kopa offers excellent connections for students, with practical transport options nearby.
-Moor Park Gates and Preston Bus Station Stand 2 are just a short walk away, giving easy access to different parts of the city.
+Moor Park Gates and Preston Bus Station Stand 2 are just a 5-minute walk away, giving easy access to different parts of the city.
 For longer journeys, Preston railway station is also nearby, offering rail connections for travel to other regions.
 These transport connections ensure that commuting from IQ Kopa is effective, making it an ideal place for students who need quick and easy access to the campus and the city.
 For more details about the property, you can easily find the IQ Kopa address on our website.

 Explore the property through a virtual walkthrough and discover a variety of in house amenities all at highly affordable rents.